atom-box/tatll/posts/book.md

 ---
-title:  Penguin Anthology of Short Stories - the book club
+title:  The Short Stories Book Club
 description:  Announcement for a new online book club forming
 date: 2024-12-14
 tags: